-There’s so much Christmas and Holiday fun going on in Fairfield County.
+There’s so much Christmas fun going on for the Holidays in Fairfield County.
 From tree lightings, to holiday markets, to nativities and more, there’s always some holiday cheer to find in Lancaster and the surrounding communities of Fairfield County.

 Lancaster Holiday Festival Parade: November 20, 2022 at 10 am

 “All Roads Lead Home for the Holidays” The parade will start at the Columbus Street exit of the Fairgrounds and proceed south on Main Street, left on Broad, and back to the fairgrounds.